 Colors that Match with Oil-rubbed Bronze

-When it comes to oil-rubbed bronze fixtures and accessories, matching them with beige paint colors (maybe on your walls, cabinets, etc.) can create a warm and inviting ambiance in your rooms, kitchen, and bathroom.
+And that’s why when it comes to oil-rubbed bronze fixtures and accessories, matching them with beige paint colors (maybe on your walls, cabinets, etc.) will create a warm and inviting ambiance in your rooms, kitchen, and bathroom.

 Black or charcoal colors allow you to highlight the oil-rubbed bronze details in your space.